stan-dot/online-multiplayer-testground/snekden/app/games/ur/ur-todo.md

 non-machine elements
 - [x] dice randomizer - 4 dice, each 50-50 between 0 and 1 move points
-- [ ] ask AI how to organize this prject?
+- [x] ask AI how to organize this prject?
-- [ ] fix the machine - it's commented out right now
+- [x] fix the machine - it's commented out right now
-- [ ] loading is long, add suspense - check the docs
+- [x] loading is long, add suspense - check the docs
-- [ ] user does the possible interactions - changes to the player positions only some moves are legal
-- [ ]  ai move choice

-might do
--  if only 1 move green if 0 then 0

 ## game step by step
 - [x] dice rolling